A public wiki

 2010–2013 A major restoration and re-installation of the Clervaux galleries is completed — see the Clervaux page for the CNA programme.

 Most of the 503 photographs in The Family of Man remain copyrighted; this wiki links out for nearly all of them.
-A handful are now in the public domain — works by U.S. federal photographers, photographs older than the U.S. copyright term, or institutionally released.
-These four are confirmed contributions, with their licenses recorded next to each file in site/assets/images/.
+A handful are in the public domain — works by U.S. federal photographers, photographs older than the U.S. copyright term, or institutionally released — and their licenses are recorded next to each file in site/assets/images/.
+For the rest of the catalog, see the 490 catalogued plates.

 Image policy →